-- Has no separate legal personality.
-Similar to an LP, an LPF does not have a separate legal personality and is not a legal person distinct from the partners (section 15, Limited Partnership Fund Ordinance). - Is commercial in nature.
-An LPF must apply for a Business Registration Certificate from the Business Registration Office of the Inland Revenue Department within one month of registration (section 82, Limited Partnership Fund Ordinance). - Has a flexible business model.
-An LPF is largely governed by contract, which the partners are generally free to agree among themselves subject to applicable laws.
+- No separate legal personality.
+An LPF does not have a separate legal personality and is not a legal person distinct from the partners (section 15, Limited Partnership Fund Ordinance). - Commercial in nature.
+An LPF must apply for a Business Registration Certificate from the Business Registration Office of the Inland Revenue Department within one month of registration (section 82, Limited Partnership Fund Ordinance).